Not a blank template - your details are filled in, formatted to Oklahoma law, and ready to sign.

 What is the maximum security deposit in Oklahoma?

-Oklahoma does not impose a statutory limit on security deposits.
-However, landlords must return the deposit within 45 days after the tenant moves out, minus any lawful deductions.
+Oklahoma does not impose a statutory cap on security deposits.
+Landlords must return the deposit within 45 days after move-out, minus lawful deductions.

 How much notice is required to terminate a lease in Oklahoma?

-For month-to-month tenancies in Oklahoma, landlords must provide 30 days written notice by either party (OK Stat. § 41-111) notice and tenants must provide 30 days notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Oklahoma requires landlords to give 30 days written notice by either party (OK Stat. § 41-111) notice and tenants to give 30 days notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Oklahoma Sublease Agreement?